Employee Experience (EX): Why it Matters & How to Improve it

 Employee experience.
 This term has been around for a while, but it’s not always well understood.
 What is employee experience (EX), and what contributes to it?
 What does it mean for your business if you have a good experience?
 And, perhaps most importantly, how do I improve it at my organization?
-We’ll answer all these questions and more in this blog so you’ll be on the right track to improve your employee experience in 2022 and beyond!
+We’ll answer all these questions and more in this blog so you’ll be on the right track to improve EX in 2022 and beyond!

 What is Employee Experience (EX)?

 Employee Experience includes every touchpoint an employee has with your organization.
 It includes everything from interactions with their manager, fellow employees, and executive leaders to their experience with your brand, internal communications as well as.

 Simply put, EX is what it’s like to work at your company.

 One of the best ways to understand (and therefore improve) EX is to look at the employee lifecycle: